 Alejandra ArceAlejandra Arce, PhD (IMPACTO Faculty Director) malejandra.arce@ucr.edu

-Dr. Arce is now accepting applications for undergraduate RA positions to begin in Summer 2025.
-Check the Contact Us page to access our application.
+Dr. Arce will review applications for undergraduate RA positions when spots become available.
 Of note, Dr. Arce will require 2 to 3 consecutive quarters in the lab as a research assistant before she will consider requests to mentor Honors capstone projects.

 If you are an undocumented undergraduate student at UCR, you may be interested in completing an internship with us through the Butterfly Project.
 Please email Dr. Arce to discuss further.

-For inquiries about research collaborations or future opportunities, please contact her via email.
+For inquiries about research collaborations or future opportunities, please reach out via email.

 Join our team!